glmck13/PBX-My-Pi/README.md

 Configure home PSTN gateway with Grandstream ATA and FreePBX
 <img src=https://github.com/glmck13/HomePBX/blob/main/drawing.png width=600px>
 ## Background
 For the past several years I’ve been running Asterisk on a Raspberry Pi 3B equipped with an FXO board from [SwitchPi](https://switchpi.com/).
 The system would listen to incoming calls, and then speak the incoming caller ID aloud with the aid of [Polly, the text-to-speech service in AWS](https://aws.amazon.com/polly/).
-Problem is, the drivers for the SwitchPi board were compiled for a specific version of Raspbian, which made it impossible to upgrade the OS or Asterisk.
+Problem is, the drivers for the SwitchPi board were compiled for a specific version of Raspbian, which made it impossible to upgrade either the OS or Asterisk.
 So I figured it was a time for a change!
 I little Googling landed me on the [HT813 ATA from Grandstream](https://www.grandstream.com/hubfs/Product_Documentation/HT813_User_Guide.pdf), so I set out to build a more robust PSTN gateway for my house by marrying that with the latest version of [FreePBX & Asterisk from Sangoma](https://www.freepbx.org/).
 ## FreePBX build instructions
 I started with an old Raspberry Pi 3B I had lying around, and installed the latest version of [Raspberry Pi OS using the imager tool](https://www.raspberrypi.com/software/).
 I then assigned a fixed IPv4 address to my Pi (this is done via the dhcpcd menu!) and plugged it into one of the available Ethernet ports on my home router.
 I named the system “freepbx.home”.
 Next I installed the latest releases of FreePBX and Asterisk following [RonR’s script posted on DSLReports](https://www.dslreports.com/forum/r30661088-PBX-FreePBX-for-the-Raspberry-Pi).
 The process required a sequence of reboots of the Raspberry Pi, but it executed flawlessly!
 ## Grandstream config